 Stina Brown she/her

 I acknowledge that I write from the location of a non-Indigenous, cisgendered, white, lesbian woman living on the unsurrendered territories of the Syilx Okanagan Nation peoples.
-I acknowledge that they are the first and rightful inhabitants of the lands and waters that are now called the Okanagan Valley since the land was created.
+I acknowledge that they are the first and rightful inhabitants of the lands and waters that are now called the Okanagan Valley since the land was formed.
 I acknowledge that historical and ongoing colonization has devastated many Indigenous communities in what amounts to genocide.
 I also acknowledge the strength, resilience and wisdom of Syilx people and I am grateful to have been born on this land.
+If you are interested in supporting Indigenous leadership development in this region, please consider checking out the work of IndigenEYEZ and if you’re interested in learning about taking real steps (as non-Indigenous people) toward healing and right relationships, consider this training as a step on the path – September 2021 (it’s excellent): kinSHIFT: Elements of Truth: Before Reconciliation.

-I work with with clients in Vancouver, BC (unceded territory of the sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations), across the country and nationally.
+I work with with clients in Vancouver, BC (unceded territory of the sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations), across the country and internationally.

 I orient my work around soul-purpose led projects that can help us answer the biggest questions of our time: “What does it mean to be a human being, NOW?
 What is our relationship with this Earth, now and going forward?”
 My role may involve designing and leading transformative processes for groups and individuals: leadership retreats, strategic planning, learning journeys, visioning, communities of practice, trainings, and individual and group coaching.
 Projects often focus on culture creation, wellbeing and equity in many forms.
 Clients willing to go deep, reach high and move forward, enjoy working hand in hand with me.

-Client experience of a 3 day strategic issue gathering, Summer 2019:
+Client experience of a 3 day in-person strategic issue gathering, Summer 2019:

 “Stina was amazing.
 There is no way the group would have had such focused, productive conversations without her.
 Her ability to synthesize information and tease insights out of conversations was essential to keeping us on track and making sure we didn’t get too lost in the weeds.